NRA speakers unshaken on gun rights after school massacre

 The NRA had said that convention attendees would “reflect on” the shooting at the event and “pray for the victims, recognize our patriotic members and pledge to redouble our commitment to making our schools secure.”

+The meeting was the first for the troubled organization since 2019, following a two-year hiatus because of the COVID-19 pandemic.
+The organization has been trying to regroup following a period of serious legal and financial turmoil that included a failed bankruptcy effort, a class-action lawsuit and a fraud investigation by New York’s attorney general.
+Once among the most powerful political organizations in the country, the NRA has seen its influence wane following a significant drop in political spending.

-Wayne LaPierre, the group’s chief executive, began with remarks bemoaning "Twenty-one beautiful lives ruthlessly and indiscriminately extinguished by a criminal monster.”
+Wayne LaPierre, the group’s embattled chief executive, opened the program with remarks bemoaning the "21 beautiful lives ruthlessly and indiscriminately extinguished by a criminal monster.”

 Still, he said that “restricting the fundamental human rights of law-abiding Americans to defend themselves is not the answer.
 It never has been.”

-Later, several hundred people in the auditorium stood and bowed their heads in a moment of silence for the victims of the Uvalde school shooting.
-There were many empty seats.
+Later, several hundred people in the auditorium stood and bowed their heads in a moment of silence for the victims of the shooting.
+Several thousand people were inside the auditorium during the speeches, which appeared fewer than the number gathered outside.
+Many seats were empty.

+Trump accused Democrats of trying to exploit the tragedy and demonizing gun owners.

+“When Joe Biden blamed the gun lobby he was talking about Americans like you,” Trump said, referring to the president’s emotional plea in a national address asking, “When in God’s name are we going to stand up to the gun lobby?”

-Trump told the group that every school building should have a single point of entry, strong exterior fencing, metal detectors and hardened classroom doors and every school should have a police officer or armed guard on duty at all times.
+Trump called for overhauling school security and the nation's approach to mental health, telling the group every school building should have a single point of entry, strong exterior fencing, metal detectors and hardened classroom doors and every school should have a police officer or armed guard on duty at all times.
 He also called yet again for trained teachers to be able to carry concealed weapons in the classroom.

-He and other speakers overlooked the security upgrades that were already in place at the elementary school and did not stop the gunman.
+He and other speakers overlooked the security upgrades that were already in place at the elementary school and did not stop the gunman, who entered the building through a back door that had been propped open.

 According to a district safety plan, Uvalde schools have a wide range of safety measures in place.
 The district had four police officers and four support counselors, according to the plan, which appears to be dated from the 2019-20 school year.
 It also had software to monitor social media for threats and software to screen school visitors.

 Security experts say the Uvalde case illustrates how fortifying schools can backfire.
-A lock on the classroom door — one of the most basic and widely recommended school safety measures — kept victims in and police out.
+A lock on the classroom door, for instance — one of the most basic and widely recommended school safety measures — kept victims in and police out.

-The meeting was the first for the troubled organization since 2019, following a two-year hiatus because of the pandemic.
-The organization has been trying to regroup following a period of serious legal and financial turmoil that included a failed bankruptcy effort, a class action lawsuit and a fraud investigation by New York's attorney general.
-Once among the most powerful political organizations in the country, the NRA has seen its influence wane following a significant drop in political spending.
+Texas Sen. Ted Cruz, who, like Trump, is considered a potential presidential candidate in 2024, railed against Democrats’ calls for universal background checks for gun purchases and bans of assault-style weapons and instead pointed to broken families, declining church attendance, social media bullying and video games as the real problems.

+“Tragedies like the event of this week are a mirror forcing us to ask hard questions, demanding that we see where our culture is failing," he said.
+“We must not react to evil and tragedy by abandoning the Constitution or infringing on the rights of our law-abiding citizens."

 Some scheduled speakers and performers backed out of the event, including several Texas lawmakers and “American Pie” singer Don McLean, who said “it would be disrespectful” to go ahead with his act after the country’s latest mass shooting.
 Texas Lt.
 Gov. Dan Patrick said Friday morning that he had decided not to speak at an event breakfast after “prayerful consideration and discussion with NRA officials.”